Pacific Beach Homes for Sale

 If you’re planning on buying a home in Pacific Beach, take a look at current prices by clicking on the Buy button in the menu above and then clicking on a property.
 You can use the mortgage calculator (near the bottom of a property page) to estimate what your monthly expenses for a home in Pacific Beach will be.

-What types of homes are available in Pacific Beach?
+What types of homes are for sale in Pacific Beach?

 Pacific Beach consists of houses, townhomes, condos and multi unit properties (think of duplexes, all the way up to apartment complexes).
 The mixture of these types of homes range from neighborhood to neighborhood within Pacific Beach.
 Northern Pacific Beach is predominantly single family houses perched atop the foot of Mount Soledad.
 Central Pacific Beach has a mix of houses, condos and multi-family units.
 Crown Point has mostly single family houses, with a couple large apartment complexes and condos mixed in.
 Mission Beach has homes situated on smaller pieces of land, creating a very dense lifestyle with incredible proximity to the water.